Vietnam.vn - Nền tảng quảng bá Việt Nam

 From an arranged marriage, becoming husband and wife in name only, through the days of sharing joys and sorrows, Mr. Nam Lai and Mrs. Phan Chinh developed love and became a real family.
 However, their relationship did not last long before they had to separate.

-In 1964, the enemy decided to release two of our senior officials (named Phan Trong Binh and Pham Quoc Sac) who were being held in Con Dao prison on the condition that someone in Saigon would bail them out.
-Following the organization's orders, Mr. Nam Lai and his wife took care of the procedures to receive them, using the excuse that they were related to Mrs. Phan Chinh.
-After bailing them out, the two senior officials were secretly taken to the war zone.
+In 1964, the enemy decided to release two of our high-ranking officials (named Phan Trong Binh and Pham Quoc Sac) who were being held in Con Dao prison on the condition that someone in Saigon would be their guarantor.
+Following the organization's orders, Mr. Nam Lai and his wife took care of the procedures to receive the people, using the excuse that they were related to Mrs. Phan Chinh.
+After the bail was granted, the two high-ranking officials were secretly taken to the war zone.

-A few days later, the enemy discovered that the two people Ms. Chinh had bailed out had “evaporated”.
+A few days later, the enemy discovered that the two people Mrs. Chinh had bailed out had “evaporated.”
 They called her in for interrogation for many days but could not get any information.
 Helpless, they had to release her.
-Some time later, Ms. Phan Chinh died.
-Many people believe that she died from injuries sustained during the enemy’s brutal interrogations.
+Some time later, Mrs. Phan Chinh died.
+Many people believe that she died from injuries sustained during the enemy’s brutal interrogation.

 Suppressing the pain of separation, Mr. Nam Lai still quietly operated, continuing his cover as billionaire Mai Hong Que.